Random singlet physics in exchange disordered 2D triangular YbCu$_{1.14}$Se$_2$: Sample-dependent specific heat

 \section{Sample-dependent specific heat}

-In the final stages of manuscript preparation, Ref. \cite{khattar2025magnetic} appeared which also reports the basic properties of YbCuSe$_2$.
-In Fig. \ref{fig:YbLu} we plot the heat capacity from Ref. \cite{khattar2025magnetic} compared with the data in this study.
-The discrepancy is quite dramatic, with Ref. \cite{khattar2025magnetic} following much more of a power law.
-This indicates a noticeable difference in the magnetic density of states from different synthesis processes, and highlights that sample quality and stoichiometry have substantial effects on the magnetic state.
-Meanwhile the nonmagnetic analogue LuCuSe$_2$ heat capacity is very close to the phenomenological $T^3$ phonon fitted in Fig. \ref{fig:heatcapacity}(b), indicating that the phonon estimate was indeed reasonable.
+In the final stages of manuscript preparation, Ref.~\cite{khattar2025magnetic} appeared which also reports the basic properties of YbCuSe$_2$.
+In Fig.~\ref{fig:YbLu} we plot the heat capacity from Ref.~\cite{khattar2025magnetic} compared with the data in this study.
+The discrepancy is quite dramatic, with Ref.~\cite{khattar2025magnetic} following much more of a power law.
+This indicates a noticeable difference in the magnetic density of states from different synthesis processes, and highlights that sample quality and stoichiometry have substantial effects on the collective magnetism.